brown-band/website/pages/scripts/1996-1997/spring/dartmouth.md

 Watch now as the band performs its salute to popular culture as simultaneous expression and subversion of the capitalist mass marketplace by forming a roll-on.

-:sd[Band does just that and plays "Smells Like Teen Spirit"]
+:sd[Band does just that and plays “Smells Like Teen Spirit”]

 Killer Emus couldn’t drag us away, but our press agent says we should keep it short and sweet.
 You know, leave you wanting more.
 Besides, we have to grease the wheels by buying the local art critic dinner at Paragon.
 In any case, we’ll see you all next season!